skafos/azure-example-models/ImageClassification/README.md

  Trains a model to classify a plant image as a type of poison ivy (or not).

 ## Tips and "Gotchas"
+-  **Azure Notebooks**: While Notebooks are in `Preview` mode (beta), some features might be buggy or not available.
+If you are having trouble with dependencies in your JLab environment.
+Try waiting a few minutes, restarting the Python 3.6 kernel, and trying again.
 -  **Training Data**: In order for an image classifier to identify a particular category, it must have trained on images labeled as such.
 For example, if a model was trained on dogs and cats, and it is shown a plant, it will identify that plant as either a dog or cat.
 To build an image classification model that identifies plants or other